 Rate Locks, Points, and Buydowns: What Spokane Buyers Are Most Confused About Right Now

-If you’ve been paying attention to mortgage headlines lately, you’ve probably seen a lot of noise around interest rates, points, buydowns, and “perfect timing.”
+If you have been paying attention to mortgage headlines lately, you have probably seen a lot of noise around interest rates, points, buydowns, and "perfect timing."

-And if it still feels unclear, that’s understandable.
+And if it still feels unclear, that is understandable.

-This is one of the most common conversations I’m having right now with buyers across Spokane, Eastern Washington, and North Idaho.
-Not because the information isn’t available—but because it’s rarely explained in a way that feels practical and easy to apply.
+This is one of the most common conversations I am having right now with buyers across Spokane, Eastern Washington, and North Idaho.
+Not because the information is not available, but because it is rarely explained in a way that feels practical and easy to apply.

-A rate lock means securing an interest rate for a specific period of time, typically after you’re under contract on a home.
+A rate lock means securing an interest rate for a specific period of time, typically after you are under contract on a home.

 Where confusion often starts is around when you can lock and what the lock actually includes.